 Unlike services provided by current mobile networks only focus on voice and data, the services provided by 5G networks can range from high data rate services (e.g., VR) to ultra-reliable low latency communication (e.g., vehicle communication).
 Therefore, a more flexible and effective 5G mobile network is expected to be designed and operated.
 Network virtualization and slicing has been proposed to address these challenges to enable a new way to design, deploy and manage networking services.
 Can we implement network virtualization and slicing into 5G networks directly?

 With the increased demand for electric power and the need to reduce green house gas emission, newer power plants (fossil fuel or nuclear based) are being designed with elevated turbine inlet temperature to improve thermodynamic efficiencies and achieve other benefits.
 The much severe operating conditions (than that in the existing power plants) presents great challenges to material selections.

-"Much of life is online, so online security is critical.
-While many aspects of security are infrastructural, users must make key decisions.
-In particular, users must decide which websites to trust and which to avoid.
+Users must decide which websites to trust and which to avoid.
 How can users know if a website is truly what it claims to be?
 This is a pivotal issue.
+When attackers can convince users to trust their sites, though phishing or other strategies, user security and privacy are easily compromised, malware can be downloaded, and infrastructure undermined.